+Good job.
+185/195.

 1.

 Methods: All analyses were performed in R using standard regression packages and the “psych” library with the “describe.by” function.
 101 participants had missing CRP or fibrinogen and were excluded, leaving 4899 total subjects with complete data for analyses.
 Indicator variables were created for three defined levels of C - reactive protein (CRP <1 mg/dl, 1-3 mg/dl, and >3 mg/dl) and for prior history of cardiovascular disease (CVD).
 Mean fibrinogen (with standard deviation and range in parentheses) is reported for the subset of the study with previously diagnosed CVD (n=1122), those without CVD (n=3777), and the overall cohort (n=4899), stratified by the aforementioned CRP groupings.
 Plots of CRP by fibrinogen were made in R and had lowess lines fitted using default settings.
+Good.
+Well-written and thorough.
+I would explain what the default settings are for those not familiar with R.

 Results: An approximate linear trend was observed between increasing CRP levels and increasing fibrinogen levels across participants with CVD (n=1122, mean fibrinogen of 290.23 to 314.84 to 386.29 for low, medium, and high CRP levels), participants with no prior CVD (n=3777, mean fibrinogen of 277.48 to 310.02 to 367.20 for low, medium, and high CRP levels), and the overall cohort (n=4899, mean fibrinogen of 279.81 to 311.05 to 372.68 for low, medium, and high CRP levels).
 We note that there is a slightly higher mean fibrinogen for each CRP subset in the group of participants with prior CVD as compared to those without prior CVD.
 Plots of the data show an increasing relationship between CRP and fibrinogen, while also noting the outliers in the CRP distribution.